-I’ll give you an example: I have a student who is writing about her passion in feminist theory, which is a class she took for fun at a local community college.
-In her essay, she geeks out about feminist theory and her views on feminism in the scope of the current presidential election.
+I’ll give you an example: I have a student who is writing about her passion for feminist theory, which is a class she took for fun at a local community college.
+In her essay, she geeks out about the feminist theory and her views on feminism in the scope of the current presidential election.
 This class opened her eyes and taught her to be more self-aware of unconscious gender biases in her everyday life.

 How to Answer the UC Personal Insight Question #7

 Psst!
 Check out this awesome UC Essay Example for this prompt!

 What have you done to make your school or your community a better place?

 This essay is relatively straightforward, so don’t fall into a very common trap of picking a volunteer activity and writing about how you love helping others.
 Please, please, please… do not write, “I love helping people” or any variation of this phrase in this essay (or any other college essay, for that matter).
 Why?
 Well, I can ask almost anyone off the street why they donate to charity or like to volunteer, and every person will say that they love helping others.
 So, “helping others” is not a unique trait that you have.
 What IS unique is your motivation behind why you like to help others.
 To delve deeper into the motivation behind anything, keep asking yourself “why.”

 Anyways, I digress.
 If you’ve had a truly meaningful experience that has influenced your environment or the people around it, then this is the place to write it!
 But, you have to be strategic about the experience so it doesn’t cross into cliches.
 Here’s how to break it down:

 Step #1: Brainstorm an anecdote showing how you’ve contributed to your community

 For this essay (especially), you must have a specific anecdote so that you can explain its significance to you.
 Showing the reader how the event unfolded instead of telling is always more powerful.